systemli/influxdb-docker/README.md

 		# simple run of influxdb
 		docker run --rm -it -p 8083:8083 -p 8086:8086 systemli/influxdb

-		# with linked ports for api, admin, graphite and collectd
-		# syslog linked into the container
-		# data persisted outside of the container in /opt/influxdb
-		docker run -d --name influxdb \
-		-p 8083:8083 -p 8086:8086 -p 2003:2003 -p 25826:25826 \
-		-v /dev/log:/dev/log \
-		-v /opt/influxdb:/data \
-		systemli/influxdb:latest

-* see Dockerfile for all exposed ports and volumes
+* see Dockerfile in subdirectories for all exposed ports, volumes and run command